INNOVINATI/microwler/docs/index.md

 corresponding page until it reaches the depth limit or the whole site has been visited.
 Optionally, you can also:

+- cache your results on disk
+- use *incremental crawling mode* (only crawl new pages)
-- use pre-built common selectors
+- use pre-built common selectors to scrape data
 - define custom selectors using XPath & CSS
 - define "transformers" to manipulate scraped data after crawling
 - use pre-built export plugins or build your own
 - crawl dynamic pages (coming soon)

-Turn any website into an API within a breeze - and a single file.